-It is better to keep the circle of people who are aware of your wound small until the wound is no longer festering and then decide whom you want to know it and how much you want them to know.
-You may only want to share your wound in a way it will help someone else get past theirs.
+It is better to keep the circle of people who are aware of your wound small until the wound is no longer festering.
+Then decide whom you want to know about it and how much of the details you want them to know.
+You may only want to share your wound in a way that it will help someone else get past theirs.
 You may not want to share it at all.
 You may want to share with the world Ted Talk style.
 Who knows?
 Not you…yet.
-Talk to someone you can trust or a counselor and definitely talk with God, vent how you want to Him and listen for what He has to say back in your inner Spirit.
+Talk to someone you can trust or a counselor and definitely talk with God.
+Vent how you want to Him and listen for what He has to say back in your inner Spirit.

 I am so sorry for the pain the person you love has inflicted on you.
-Whatever it was, it was not your fault.
-Time may take time to do it’s job though, so know in the meantime you are not alone, there are people who care and love you and a God who understands the pain of betrayal.
+Time may take time to do it’s job, so know in the meantime you are not alone, there are people who care and love you and a God who understands the pain of betrayal.
 Take heart my friend, my reader, regardless of how you feel now and what you may go through in the future to get past it, you will not feel this way forever.
 Time eventually does it’s job of smoothing the edges of all stones.
 Scars fade and stop hurting more and more as they do.